Snack. Chat. Pray.

-Often, leaders use a circle process to facilitate conversation.
-Participants face each other and pass a "talking piece."
+Sometimes, leaders use a circle process to facilitate conversation.
+Participants might pass a "talking piece."
 Only the person with the talking piece may talk; others listen.
 Participants can "pass" when the piece comes to them if they aren't comfortable sharing.
 Everyone has a chance to be heard.

-By using the circle process in Neighbor Groups, the format is familiar and comfortable when it is used as part of restorative discipline processes or if a group needs to work through a conflict.
+By using the circle process in Neighbor Groups, the format is familiar and comfortable.
+It's a process that the school sometimes used as part of restorative discipline processes or if a group needs to work through a conflict.